 A lot of teenagers think it’s scary to transition from middle school to high school, but it’s not really as hard as it may seem.
-In reality, it’s just a matter of being ready for the brand new chapter of their school life.
+In fact, it’s all a matter of being ready for this new chapter of their academic pursuits.

-As an incoming freshman, you’ve likely heard a lot of stories about high school from your own family or even from the media.
+If you’re an incoming freshman, you’ve probably heard of all kinds of stories about high school from your own family or even from the media.

-The good news is that most of the things you’re probably worried about are not as important as you think they are.
-And if you ask other people who’ve once been in your shoes, you’ll be happy to know that most of them were able to adjust within their first few months as a freshman.
+The good news is that most of your worries are likely not as important as you think.
+And looking into the experiences of those who’ve once filled your shoes, most of them took only a few months to adjust to high school life.
 As you make your own adjustments, keep the following tips in mind:

 Don’t fear upperclassmen.

-Somehow, there seems to be that notion that upperclassmen bullying freshmen is normal.
-Truth is, this isn’t as big a problem as it sounds because freshmen and upperclassmen have very little interaction.
+Somehow, some freshmen believe that they have to prepare for bullying by upperclassmen.
+This isn’t as serious a problem as it sounds though, because freshmen and upperclassmen barely even have any interaction.
 Besides, these days, most schools implement a zero-tolerance policy against bullying.

 Be serious with your classes.

-The classes you take throughout high school (not just during your freshman year) prepare you for college and your future profession.
-There are advanced placement classes that let you earn college credits while you’re still in high school, while with other classes, you may be taught trades like plumbing, electronics, refrigeration, etc.
+The coursework you take during your whole high school career, not just on your freshman year, will prep you up for college and for work.
+With some advanced placement classes, you will be able to earn college credits while still in high school, while with other classes, you may be taught trades like plumbing, electronics, refrigeration, etc.

 In contrast to middle school, teachers in high school expect their students to attend their classes well-prepared.
-Of course, this includes studying for tests and doing all homework assigned during class.
+Definitely, this includes studying for quizzes or tests and doing homework.

-Now that you’re a high school student, you will enjoy a lot more freedom compared to when you were still in middle school.
+In high school, you will have more freedom than you ever had in middle school.
 However, always remember this comes with consequences for each decision you make.
-Thus, use this freedom with care because what you do with it can impact your life long after high school.
+Hence, use your freedom wisely because whatever you do with it can affect your life years or even decades after high school.

-High school is an important part of your academic and personal development.
-The best way to make the best of it as a freshman is to embrace it with positivity and responsibility.
+High school plays a major part in your academic and personal development.
+The best way to make it work as a freshman is to embrace it with optimism and a desire to succeed.